Payment of Wages: Wyoming

-- All terminated employees, whether they quit or were fired, must be paid by the next regular payday.
+- All terminated employees, whether they quit or were fired, must be paid by the next regular payday or by the time specified in a collective bargaining agreement.
 Penalties are imposed for noncompliance.
 See Termination Pay.

 - Wages are considered abandoned property if they are unclaimed by an employee for one year.
 Employers must file a report on unclaimed property annually and remit the wages to the state.
 See Unclaimed Wages.

 - Employers must keep specific records relating to each employee for at least two years in or about the premises in which it has employees.
 See Recordkeeping Requirements.